BLOG: To mark World Refugee Day, Dr. Cristina Devecchi blogs about the importance of education for refugee children

 Being at school ensures that the children receive the basic education they deserve and to which they have a right to under both the UN Convention on the Rights of the Child (UNCRC, 1981), and the 1951 Convention relating to the status of refugees (UNHCR, 1951) Article 22 international legislation.

-Being in education, and, above all, being in a place we can call school, offers children more than just the basics in reading, writing, Math, Arabic and Science.
+Being in education, and, above all, being in a place we can call school, offers children more than just the basics in reading, writing, Maths, Arabic and Science.
 Schools can be safe places where trained adults can follow the children, liaise with families and authorities, and provide the children with the educational and emotional support they need and deserve.

 Children are robbed of their childhood, not just of their education